SarthakDandotiya/Employee-Management/README.md

 ## Entity

-This is basically a class (Member.java) to model our data in the database, it contains methods to 'get' and 'set' the data into the object as well.
+This is basically a class (Member.java) to model our data in the database, it contains methods to 'get' and 'set' the data from/into the object as well.